EdvinasTo/EdvinasTo.github.io/README.md

 For now this portfolio is designed only for computers.
-Opening in other devices portfolio's structure might be unaligned.
+Portfolio's structure might be unaligned when opening it on other devices.